Go Backpacking

 Pickpocketing

-I was pickpocketed during La Cabalgata, a horse parade that used to be held as part of La Feria de las Flores (Flower Festival), one of the city's biggest annual events.
+I was pickpocketed during La Cabalgata, a horse parade that was once held as part of La Feria de las Flores ("Flower Festival"), one of the city's most significant annual events.

-While the horse parade was discontinued in 2014 out of concern for how the horses were treated, you may attend other parades or crowded events while visiting.
+Although the horse parade was discontinued in 2014 due to concerns about the horses' treatment, you can still attend other parades or crowded events during your visit.

-They can have an easier time getting your phone or wallet when people are squeezed together, such as pressing through tight spots along a parade route or jumping up and down to celebrate a World Cup soccer victory.
+They can have an easier time stealing your phone or wallet when people are crowded together, such as when pressing through tight spots along a parade route or jumping up and down to celebrate a World Cup soccer victory.

 The crowd at a 2014 World Cup watch party in Parque Lleras, Medellin